Aggressive throwback styling taken to a place altogether new. No need to shine this machine. Just get on and tear up the nearest street.

 Foundation Brake System: Like riding itself, you can never go too far when it comes to a bike’s brakes.
 This is why we went the distance to make the brake system of each Sportster® model a shining example of performance, fit and finish.
 You have 300mm brake rotors and a powerful, stylized front caliper with 34mm pistons and stylized rear caliper to match.
 Other system features include an improved all-aluminum integrated rear master cylinder with reservoir, all-aluminum front master cylinder with reduced friction and higher efficiency, and stainless steel braided lines.
 It all adds up to more confidence on the road and more power and predictability when you squeeze the brakes.

-Floating Brake Rotor: The floating brake rotor with a blacked-out finish complements the aggressive look of the cast and machined wheel.
+New Floating Brake Rotor: We updated the floating brake rotor with a blacked out finish to complement the aggressive look of the cast and machined wheel.
 One more way the Iron 883™ motorcycle looks aggressive, even when it’s standing still.

 Michelin® Scorcher™ Tires: Michelin® Scorcher™ tires provide the superior performance, sensational grip, impressive durability and excellent handling expected on a race-bred bike.
 The exclusive deep-cut tread design improves grip and water evacuation capability.
 Grip performance and durability is also enhanced by the tire's rubber compounds, which use the latest generation of Michelin synthetic polymers.